anbe42/piuparts/README.txt

  "http://localhost:3128") due to the high bandwidth consumption of piuparts and repeated downloading of the same files.

+* "reporting-sections" defines the sections representing the stable, testing, and unstable distributions, to be summarized in the qa-list.txt summary.
+Default: 'squeeze wheezy sid'

 ==== section specific configuration

 The section specific settings will be reloaded each time a section